The Justice Department Is Suing California Over Its Sanctuary Laws

 Politicians in the Democratically controlled state, which has an immigrant population in the millions, have repeatedly clashed with the administration over the issue.

-California Attorney General Xavier Becerra has frequently led the charge or joined other Democratic attorneys general in suing the Trump administration over the past year, including challenges to the wind down of the Deferred Action for Childhood Arrivals program, the construction of a border wall, the rollback of environmental regulations, and the reversal of Obama-era health care policies.
+Becerra has frequently led the charge or joined other Democratic attorneys general in suing the Trump administration over the past year, including challenges to the wind down of the Deferred Action for Childhood Arrivals (DACA) program, the construction of a border wall, the rollback of environmental regulations, and the reversal of Obama-era health care policies.

 The administration, meanwhile, has attempted to coerce states into carrying out a hardline immigration agenda by threatening to deny federal grants.
 Sessions has argued jurisdictions that frustrate those aims are complicit in promoting violence.